ipfs/ipfs-docs/docs/install/ipfs-desktop.md

    ![The IPFS Desktop status bar menu in the macOS status bar.](./images/ipfs-desktop/install-macos-ipfs-desktop-status-bar.png)

 The IPFS Desktop application has finished installing.
-You can now start to [add your site](#add-your-site).
+Now, learn how to [host a website using IPFS →](../how-to/websites-on-ipfs/single-page-website.md).

 ## Ubuntu